MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

     1. If not, scroll back to the top of the page and type “Azure Data Explorer” into the search box.
 Select the **Azure Data Explorer** widget.
 1. Start the configuration.

-The coming sections of this article correspond to the components in the calculator and will highlight what you need to know as you go.
+The sections of this article correspond to the components in the calculator and will highlight what you need to know as you go.

 :::image type="content" source="media/pricing/pricing-calculator.png" alt-text="Image of online Azure Data Explorer pricing calculator.":::